CyanConnode in India

 As the IoT market evolves, the co-existence of applications on the same network is essential for network efficiency as it will support multiple applications on finite, valuable spectrum.
 CyanConnode’s technology provides diverse routing through self-forming, self-healing mesh networks, maximising the use of bandwidth while minimising power consumption.
 Furthermore, CyanConnode technology reduces the amount of data being sent over the network and enables concurrent communication.
 These network enhancements ensure minimal network latency and efficient use of finite, valuable spectrum.

-Following succesful pilot projects over last 3-4 years and in-depth experience in the Indian market, CyanConnode is well poised to play a dominant role in large roll outs in the country, and has signed RF mesh contracts involving over 750K metering points in the last 6 months.
+Following successful pilot projects over last 3-4 years and in-depth experience in the Indian market, CyanConnode is well poised to play a dominant role in large roll outs in the country, and has signed RF mesh contracts involving approximately 500k metering points in the last 6 months.
 In September 2018, the Company received its largest order to date for Omnimesh.
 The $11.6 million order, from a Tier one Metering Partner, is for the deployment of a smart metering implementation by an Indian state-owned utility.
 In addition, CyanConnode received a $2.9 million order for a support and maintenance contract, which relates to this implementation.
 The contract demonstrates the Company’s ability to provide both world class technology and expert support to customers, from integration to ongoing maintenance.

 Omnimesh was officially launched in June 2018 and the total value of orders received for this new product is now more than $18.9 million, which demonstrates its suitability for the Indian smart metering market.

 Madhya Pradesh Paschim Kshetra Vidyut Vitaran Company Ltd